viniciusgerevini/clyde-js/LANGUAGE.md

 ## Variations

 In some cases you may have a dialogue that can be repeated multiple times.
-To make things more interesting, you can use variations `(` `)` to show a different message every time the dialogue is ran.
+To make things more interesting, you can use variations `(` `)` to show a different message every time the dialogue is run.

 ```
 -- simple lines